7 Foods to Eat if You Have Gum Disease

 A study was published by the Journal of the American Dietetic Association.
 It was about the effect of DHA consumption (Docosahexaenoic acid) on dental health.
 It was discovered that 20% out of 9,000 participants who consumed more DHA amounts are less likely to develop gum disease.

-Omega-3 fats are polyunsaturated fats that have proven to prevent stroke and heart disease.
+Omega-3 fats are polyunsaturated fats that have been proven to prevent stroke and heart disease.
 The presence of anti-inflammatory properties helps slow down the growth of harmful bacteria in the mouth.
 Therefore, alleviating the inflammation in the gum area.

 Omega-3 fat supplements are healthy and safe for you if you suffer from gum disease.
 But, if you’re suffering from bleeding, it is not safe as it has some side effects.

 - chia seeds, and

 This is in relation to what was explained about omega-3s.
 The oil content of fatty fish is rich in omega-3 fatty acids, which helps the gum be healthy.
 The anti-inflammatory properties also enhance your immune system.
 Cod liver oil and caviar are supplements from fatty fish.

 Apart from salmon, other fatty fishes that are rich in omega-3s are: